CLQuantizer/ezblog/docs/blog/Rust_memory/Rust_owner.md

 But heck, what about **thread**?
 Is a thread a function?
 A variable?
 What is a thread?
-In Java, it is an instance of the **[Thread](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Thread.html)** class which implements the **[Runnable](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Runnable.html)** interface
+In Java, it is an instance of the **[Thread](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Thread.html)** class which implements the **[Runnable](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/Runnable.html)** interface.

+What is a thread in Rust?
+Let's do another article on thread.